jsjoeio/joeprevite.com/src/data/posts/2023-02-17-storytelling.md

 My coach and friend [Roger](https://twitter.com/rogertippingII) helped me breakdown the framework:

-1. Setup
+### 1. Setup
 - Add some foreshadowing.

-2. Make interactions with the person interesting
+### 2. Make interactions with the person interesting
 - Need something to be interesting before we find out he is a millionaire.
 - Connect with the person first.

-3. Reveal
+### 3. Reveal
 - Success.
 - "Now what can I learn from this?"

-4. Transition from obvious → less obvious epiphany
+### 4. Transition from obvious → less obvious epiphany
-   - What I learned about \[insert topic].
+- What I learned about [insert topic].
 - The real lesson about life.

-5. Transition from what I learned → what the audience can learn
+### 5. Transition from what I learned → what the audience can learn
 - "Let them share your epiphany."
 - How can they apply it themselves?
 - Connect to them.
 - This is the meta (break the fourth wall).

 ## Summary from Julian's Tweet Thread

-[J﻿ulian](https://twitter.com/Julian) wrote a wonderful thread on storytelling [here](https://twitter.com/Julian/status/1563588259942264832).
+[Julian](https://twitter.com/Julian) wrote a wonderful thread on storytelling [here](https://twitter.com/Julian/status/1563588259942264832).
 This is my summary:

 The **Art of Storytelling** is to: